segevGr/JamLive/README.md

 - Song search
 - Auth-protected routes

-> Make sure to set the `url` environment variable in Postman to match your local or deployed server (e.g., `http://localhost:8000` or `https://jamlive-api.up.railway.app`).
+> Make sure to set the `url` environment variable in Postman to match your local or deployed backend (e.g., `http://localhost:8000` or `https://jamlive-api.up.railway.app`).

 ## 📸 Screenshots